ag4ve/NF-Save/README.md

     restored into iptables would show no differece when compared to iptables-save output

-- assemble(%$phParams)
+- assemble(%$phParams, $sChain, $check)

-    Create an iptables rule for a data structure definition
+    Create an iptables rule for a data structure definition.
+    The chain name and whether to check the ruleset are optional.

 # TODO